Over 30,000 Mississippians get stories like this delivered to their inboxes for free.

 Rep. Bennie Thompson, D-Miss., joins House Minority Leader Nancy Pelosi, D-Calif., right, at the Capitol in Washington, Thursday, June 29, 2017.
-When the new Congress convenes in Jan.
-2019, Thompson will take the helm of the House Homeland Security Committee.
-Pelosi is expected to again become House speaker.

 In this Aug.
 24, 2018 photo, Rukia Lumumba of the People’s Advocacy Institute and Malcolm X Grassroots Movement, leads a discussion at the Black Women Matter Issues Forum of small political rural and urban organizations and the Black Voters Matter Fund field team in a leadership exercise in Jackson, Miss.
 The meeting was in part to introduce national media to these hands-on organizations that work throughout the state and also to build interest and excitement among the groups, that are mainly women led, for the upcoming election, defining issues and the campaigning in locales where black turnout might be key.